Daniel-Abrecht/dpa-utils/README.md

 You can create debug builds using `make debug=1`.
 You can create builds with asan enabled using `make asan=1`.
 You can combine these options.

+The files in `data/unicode/` are generated from unicode data files.
+See https://www.unicode.org/ucd/ for the most recent version of those files.
+If those files are present in `/usr/share/unicode/` on your system, then those files will be used.
+Otherwise, the files in `external/unicode/` will be used.
+It is also possible to override the directory where the unicode data files to be used for this are located.
+For example: `make unicode_dir=/unicode/ data` will use the files in `/unicode/` for generating the ones in `data/unicode/`.

 ## Usage conventions

 Any identifiers starting with `dpa__` (two underscores) or with `_`, is reserved, and should not be used.